Inuit clothing: History

 Increased cultural assimilation and modernization at the beginning of the 20th century led to reduced production of traditional skin garments for everyday use.
 The introduction of the Canadian Indian residential school system to northern Canada disrupted the cycle of elders passing down knowledge to younger generations informally.
 Even after the decline of the residential schools, most day schools did not include material on Inuit culture until the 1980s.

 Demand for skin garments shrank with lifestyle changes, including wider availability of manufactured clothing, which can be easier to maintain.
 Overhunting depleted many caribou herds, and opposition to seal hunting from the animal rights movement crashed the export market for seal pelts; there was a corresponding drop in hunting as a primary occupation.
 Reduced demand meant that fewer practitioners retained their skills, and even fewer passed them on.
-By the mid-1990s, the skills necessary to make Inuit skin clothing were in danger of being completely lost.
+By the mid-1990s, the skills necessary to make Inuit skin clothing were in danger of being lost.

 Since that time, Inuit groups have made significant efforts to integrate traditional sewing skills into modern Inuit culture, and cultural material is now taught in many northern schools and cultural literacy programs.
 Sewing is now seen by many as a method for connecting with Inuit culture.
 Incorporating modern techniques and purchasing materials commercially reduces the time and effort needed for garment production, lowering barriers for entry.
 Although full outfits of traditional skin clothing are uncommon in day-to-day life, they may still seen in the winter and on special occasions.

 Many Inuit seamstresses today use modern materials to make traditionally styled garments, particularly amauti.
-Since the 1990s, some seamstresses have begun to create fashionable garments for sale to consumers, supporting contemporary Inuit fashion as its own style within the larger indigenous American fashion movement.
+Since the 1990s, some seamstresses have begun to create fashionable garments for sale to consumers, supporting contemporary Inuit fashion as its own style within the larger Indigenous American fashion movement.
 In light of the growing interaction between Inuit clothing and the fashion industry, Inuit groups have raised concerns about the protection of Inuit heritage from cultural appropriation and prevention of genericization of cultural garments like the amauti.